It’s the trip of a lifetime for teenager Josh

-In his first ever trip outside the UK, Josh Priestly was the lucky teenager chosen for an out-of-the-world experience.
+In his first ever trip outside the UK, Josh Priestly - a former pupil at St Lawrence School in Horncastle - was the lucky teenager chosen for an out-of-the-world experience.

 He spent two days being mentored by astronaut, Tim Peake for a series of flights in the ‘Zero-G’ plane in Bordeaux, France.